jlguenego/a/README.md

 $> a -m
 ```

-The `-m` options is in fact an alias on a core hidden resource called `.mode`.
+The `-m` options is in fact an alias on a core resource called `.mode`.

 All the core resources are hidden but always accessible.
 They all with a dot character ".".
 You can list them by doing: